Managing Git(Hub) CredentialsSource:

 In the past, the most common way to make a GitHub PAT available in R was to define it as the

 GITHUB_PAT environment variable in the

 .Renviron startup file.
 This still works, since gitcreds+gh and credentials+gert check environment variables before they consult the Git credential store.
 However, this also means that the presence of a legacy

 Why do gitcreds+gh and credentials+gert even check environment variables?
-Once they retrieve a PAT from the Git credential store, they temporarily cache it in an environment variable, which persists for the duration of the current R session.
-This means that a discovered PAT can be reused, potentially by multiple packages, over the course of an R session.
+Once they retrieve a PAT from the store, they temporarily cache it in an environment variable, which persists for the duration of the current R session.
+This allows a discovered PAT to be reused, potentially by multiple packages, repeatedly over the course of an R session.

 usethis::edit_r_environ() opens that file for editing.